bseltz-cohesity/scripts/python/protectWindowsV2/README.md

-# Add Physical Linux Servers to File-based Protection Job Using Python
+# Add Physical Windows Servers to File-based Protection Job Using Python

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-This script adds physical linux servers to a file-based protection job.
+This script adds physical Windows servers to a file-based protection job.

 Note: this script is written for Cohesity 6.5.1 and later